eigenhombre/miners/README.md

 ## Small Goals

-- named planetoids / asteroids distributed uniformly between an annulus extending from the orbit of Mars to the orbit of Jupiter
+- [x] named planetoids / asteroids distributed uniformly between an annulus extending from the orbit of Mars to the orbit of Jupiter
-- "miners" with names, UPP[1], and initial locations
+- [x] "miners" with names, UPP[1], and initial locations
-- acceleration (non-relativistic), turnaround, and deceleration at 1 g from original planetoid to destination asteroid.
+- [x] acceleration (non-relativistic), turnaround, and deceleration at 1 g from original planetoid to destination asteroid.
+- [ ] add internal states and goals to miners
+- [ ] add strategies towards solving goals, à la [GPS](https://github.com/norvig/paip-lisp/blob/main/docs/chapter4.md#gps-the-general-problem-solver).

 [1] Attributes matching a popular, 1980s-era sci fi RPG